rkwitt/teaching/WS2021/CV/VO/README.md

 ## News / Important dates

 - We will start with the first lecture on **Oct.
 7, 2020** (online)
-- Let's meet online at 10:00am on Oct.
-7 [here](https://meet.google.com/dmx-eqme-jqa) to cover some administrative details
+- The Google meet link for online meetings can be found [here](https://meet.google.com/dmx-eqme-jqa)

 The course will happen **fully online**.
 I will provide lecture videos as we go along (see below).